Russ Hall on Enrolment

 So you gotta do the journaling, 'cause that's how you're gonna draw the information out, really integrate the information.
 It's not a good strategy to begin reviewing the video just before the live session.
 This is what the third time I've [mentioned] that.
 But really serious: do these videos and do this kind of journaling well in advance of the live session that it's due in!
 When you've completed your journaling, un-pause to restart the video, and go to the next one.
 And if you don't have a journal, go get one.
 You gotta have a journal, you gotta have it with you every meeting.

 Next set of questions, or first set of questions, why are you here?
-Why are you doing this promotion training?
+Why are you doing this enrolment training?
 What do you expect to receive as a result of this training?
 And now here's an interesting one for you.
 How many MDI Team Meetings have you attended in your life?

 Lifetime Men's Team meetings